Academic Counseling

 headshot of LEP academic counselor, Carol

-In Academic Counseling meetings, you will review schedules and work plans in order to break bigger assignments into smaller, more manageable pieces.
-You'll also create realistic schedules that accurately estimate time for tasks, and learn how to adjust plans based on needs and circumstances.
-Your Academic Counselor will help you create systems and environments for effective studying, and use learning styles and strengths to determine the best ways to approach study time.
+In Academic Counseling meetings, you can review schedules and work plans in order to break bigger assignments into smaller, more manageable pieces.
+You can also create realistic schedules that accurately estimate time for tasks, and learn how to adjust plans based on needs and circumstances.
+Your Specialist can help you create systems and environments for effective studying, and use learning styles and strengths to determine the best ways to approach study time.
 You may also review and organize your emails, manage your courses in Canvas, and generally check in on your overall well-being.

 Check out the Anatomy of a Typical LEP Meeting!